eotles/otles_notes/index.md

     url: "/categories/#press"

-quotes:
+box_quote:
+  - excerpt: '*All models are wrong, but some are useful.* <br> - George Box -'

+osler_quote:
-  - excerpt: '*Medicine is a science of uncertainty and an art of probability.* <br> - William Osler - <br> *All models are wrong, but some are useful.* <br> - George Box -'
+  - excerpt: '*Medicine is a science of uncertainty and an art of probability.* <br> - William Osler -'
 ---